Silas-cloudspace/WheelsOnDemand-github-actions-terraform-ecs/README.md

 •	Certificate Manager

-This project also covers containerization and show your skills on how to build a docker image and push the image into amazon ECR.
+This project also covers containerization and show how to build a docker image and push the image into amazon ECR.

-It also covers how to deploy an application in AWS using infrastructure as code, with Terraform as the tool we used.
+It also covers how to deploy an application in AWS using infrastructure as code, with Terraform as the tool used.

-Finally, this project also shows your skills on how to deploy a dynamic application on AWS using CI/CD pipeline and GitHub Actions.
+Finally, this project also shows how to deploy a dynamic application on AWS using CI/CD pipeline and GitHub Actions.

 # PROJECT